ahsfar/terraform_asso_cert_guide/README.md

 # Certified Terraform Assocaite
 The objective of this repository is help you for taking the Certified Terraform Assocaite using official exam guide and some other online resources (optional).

+I've added all the study guide links and links to exam review (for links) section wise together.

 # Exam

 Multiple choice exam